-If the aim of the search is to identify clinical practice guidelines, it is primarily conducted in guideline databases (e.g. Guidelines International Network [G-I-N], the Association of the Scientific Medical Professional Societies [AWMF], or the National Guideline Clearinghouse [NGC]), and may be followed by a search on the websites of providers of specialist and multi-disciplinary guidelines.
+If the aim of the search is to identify CPGs, it is primarily conducted in guideline databases (e.g. Guidelines International Network [G-I-N], the AWMF, or the National Guideline Clearinghouse [NGC]), and may be followed by a search on the websites of providers of specialist and multi-disciplinary guidelines.
 Whether a supplementary search for guidelines is performed in bibliographic databases depends on the type of report to be prepared.